 The General Elections: Are Ten (Minus One) Days Sufficient For Campaigning?
 (March 28, 2011)

 Two to three weeks of campaigning would be viable, and would grant candidates a minimum of two weekends to walk the ground and connect with the constituents.
 It would also be a test for the parties and candidates to manage their manpower and resources, and intelligently increase their outreach productively and efficiently.
 (Read More).

 Time For A Comprehensive Election Debate?
 (March 7, 2011)

 Accordingly, the debate would in the long run act as another form of check-and-balance; to ensure that the existing administration or the Opposition parties are not oblivious to various dissatisfactions or relevant sentiments.
+And the benefits of such debates are aplenty.
 (Read More).

 Value-Adding Singapore Parliament Sittings And Sessions (January 11, 2011)

 The current system of requiring politicians to submit written notices of their queries seems counter-intuitive, since the status quo encourages pedantic exchanges that could be duplicated in written formats; thereby rendering a majority of vis-à-vis parliamentary sittings unnecessary.
 (Read More).